jerimiah-smiggins/smiggins/docs/api.md

 - `v` is whether or not you can view the quote (bool)
 - `l` is whether or not you've liked the post (bool)
 - `u` is whether or not the quote is private (assuming there is a quote)
+- `o` is whether or not the quote is a comment
 - `C` is the comment id (uint32), **only if c is true**
 - `L` is the number of likes (uint16)
 - `Q` is the number of quotes (uint16)